 - Following the close of the submission period, all entries will be evaluated for eligibility.
 Virtual heats will take place to determine semi-finalists (up to 6 per partner institution; maximum 2 per theme) and finalists (5 finalists per theme across all partner institutions).
 Panels of judges for each round of the competition assess contestants using the official 3MT® judging criteria.

 - Before submitting an entry, contestants are expected to review the competition handbook for full information on eligibility, entry submission requirements, competition rules, judging criteria, and selection timeline.

 Finalists & Winner Prizes

-Students selected as finalists from partner institutions will be awarded up to $2,000 (USD) to cover travel costs to attend and present at the symposium in St. Louis.
+Students selected as finalists from partner institutions will be awarded up to $2,000 (USD) to cover travel costs to attend and present at the symposium.
 Winners in each theme selected by the panel of judges will receive a prize of $1,000 (USD); winners chosen by the audience (People’s Choice) will receive a prize of $500 (USD).
 Prizes are subject to U.S. tax withholding.

 - UQ 3MT® Competition Website

 - View/Download 8th International Symposium Competition 3MT® Flyer